team-vassav/team-vassav/README.md

 - 👀 I’m interested in Robotics
 - 🌱 I’m currently undergraduate at JNTUH College of Sulthanpur, Telangana, India.
 - 📫 How to reach me - teamvassav@gmail.com 📱
-- 💻 My Skills are - Python 🐍 programming, Addictive Manufacturing 🏗️, Exploratory Data Analysis 🤖.
+- 💻 My Skills are - Python 🐍 programming, Additive Manufacturing 🏗️, Exploratory Data Analysis 🤖.

 <!---
 team-vassav/team-vassav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.